 In this section, we investigated the influence of various effects on the QoE across different experimental conditions.
 Our analysis differentiates between experiences in 2D and 3D environments and examines the impact of two distinct scenarios.
-We also consider participants' expertise as investigative interviewers, categorized into three groups: those without experience, those with over ten years of experience, as depicted in Figure 2 (a).
+We also consider participants' expertise as investigative interviewers, categorized into three groups: those without experience, those with over ten years of experience, and those with under ten years of experience, as depicted in Figure 2 (a).
 We also analyze participants' familiarity with VR, dividing them into two groups: those who have used VR so far and those who have not, as shown in Figure 2 (b).